 If this hasn’t resolved the problem and you would like to complain formally, then please let us know as soon as you can by:

-- Calling the hospital and speaking to the Practice Manager or Practice administrator
+- Calling the hospital and speaking to the Practice Manager or Deputy Practice Manager

-- Emailing us at [email protected] This will be directed to Practice Manager or Practice administrator.
+- Emailing us at [email protected] This will be directed to Managing Director and Principal, Sheldon Middleton.

-- Writing to Acorn House and addressing it for the attention of the Practice Manager or Practice administrator (Address on our website)
+- Writing to Acorn House and addressing it for the attention of the Managing Director and Principal, Sheldon Middleton (Address on our website)

 It is better to contact us as quickly as possible, so please try to write to us within 2 weeks.
 This gives us the best opportunity to investigate and resolve the issue.